akamai/cli-property-manager/docs/api.md

 <a name="DevOps+merge"></a>

 ### devOps.merge(projectName, environmentName, validate)
-Merge variables with templates to construct the rule tree for passed project and environment name
+Merge variables with templates to construct the rule tree for passed pipeline and environment name

 **Kind**: instance method of [<code>DevOps</code>](#DevOps)